Galaxy Note 8: New Rumors Suggest Dual ISP Camera, Exynos 8895, And An 8mm Frame

 The Samsung Galaxy Note 8 is arguably the most highly-anticipated flagship phablet of 2017.
 With the brand’s reputation taking a massive blow due to the Note 7 disaster during the previous year, the pressure is on for the South Korean tech giant to manufacture a device that can impress both new customers and returning users alike.
 As the leaks and rumors about the device trickle down, however, the idea of an impressive Galaxy Note 8 continues to take form.

 A number of new rumors have recently emerged about the device, and from what could be determined so far, it appears that Samsung is going full force in the development of the Note 8.
-Here then, are three very encouraging rumors that have recently emerged about the upcoming flagship phablet, which as if on cue, is speculated to be codenamed “Great.”
+Here then, are three very encouraging rumors that have recently emerged about the upcoming flagship phablet, which, as if on cue, is speculated to be codenamed “Great.”

 Exynos 8895 SoC